-13Secondly, a tax upon carriages in proportion to their weight, though a very equal tax when applied to the sole purpose of repairing the roads, is a very unequal one, when applied to any other purpose, or to supply the common exigencies of the state.
-When it is applied to the sole purpose above mentioned, each carriage is supposed to pay exactly for the "wear and tear" which that carriage occasions of the roads.
-But when it is applied to any other purpose, each carriage is supposed to pay for more than that "wear and tear" and contributes to the supply of some other exigency of the state.
+Secondly, a tax upon carriages in proportion to their weight, though a very equal tax when applied to the sole purpose of repairing the roads, is a very unequal one, when applied to any other purpose, or to supply the common exigencies of the state.
+When it is applied to the sole purpose above mentioned, each carriage is supposed to pay exactly for the wear and tear 1 which that carriage occasions of the roads.
+But when it is applied to any other purpose, each carriage is supposed to pay for more than that wear and tear, and contributes to the supply of some other exigency of the state.
 But as the turnpike toll raises the price of goods in proportion to their weight, and not to their value, it is chiefly paid by the consumers of coarse and bulky, not by those of precious and light commodities.
 Whatever exigency of the state therefore this tax might be intended to supply, that exigency would be chiefly supplied at the expence of the poor, not of the rich; at the expence of those who are least able to supply it, not of those who are most able.

-14Thirdly, if government should at any time neglect the reparation of the high roads, it would be still more difficult, than it is at present, to compel the proper application of any part of the turnpike tolls.
-A large revenue might thus be levied upon the people, without any part of it being applied to the only purpose, to which a revenue levied in this manner ought ever to be applied.
+(2) a tax on carriages in proportion to weight falls principally on the poor, people, without any part of it being applied to the only purpose to which a revenue levied in this manner ought ever to be applied.
 If the meanness and poverty of the trustees of turnpike roads render it sometimes difficult at present to oblige them to repair their wrong; their wealth and greatness would render it ten times more so in the case which is here supposed.